Alcadramin/Podo/README.md

 <br/ >
 </div>

+#
-## Development Environment
+### Development Environment

-First of all install MongoDB locally or pass a development MongoDB database URI to `.env`.
+First of all install MongoDB and Redis locally or pass a development MongoDB & Redis URI to `.env`.

 - Create `.env` file.
 You can find the example in [.env.example](.env.example).
 - Install dependencies.